 Next, Mom’s recipe says to sprinkle some sugar in the tin.
 I made this cake either following or ignoring this step.
 The only difference was that with the sugar version, the crust had burnt a little.
 It was excellent without sugar.
 I would say it is an optional step.

-Preheat the oven to maximum 170°C fan/190°/gas 5.
+Preheat the oven to a maximum of 170°C fan/190°/gas 5.

 From now on, you can use a silicone spatula or a wooden spoon for mixing and always add the ingredients gradually, not the entire quantity at once.
 The sponge needs a chance to incorporate everything slowly to remain fluffy.

-Finish by adding the vanilla, then pour the sponge mix over the apples.
-Even if they aren’t covered entirely, the sponge will rise at high temperature during baking.
+Pour the sponge mix over the apples.
+Even if they aren’t covered entirely, the sponge will rise at a high temperature during baking.

-- Allow the cake to cool a little.
+- Allow it to cool a little.

 Meanwhile, prepare the syrup by boiling the water with the sugar for a few minutes until it reduces slightly.
 When it cools, you can add some rum essence and mix (the essence is oily; it will not dissolve, but that’s okay).

-The last step is decorating.
-Whip the cream with the required quantity of icing sugar until stiff.
-Cover the cake uniformly with it.
-If you have an icing bag, get creative and decorate upon your heart’s desire!
+Spread half the whipped cream on the top and side of the cake and cover it uniformly.
+If you have a piping bag, get creative and decorate upon your heart’s desire!

 Poftă bună!
 This is your first step in learning a new language, and it means Bon appetite in Romanian!

 Upside-Down Apple Cake With Whipped Cream